 Peperomia prostrata is a small, slow-growing vining plant native to the rainforest of Brazil.
 Its small size and delicate leaves make it an excellent plant for container gardens and terrariums.
 Leaves are dark green to purple with a beautiful pattern of white veins.
 Flowers are insignificant, cream-colored flowers on long spikes.

 Learn more at Peperomia prostrata (String of Turtles).

-9. Curio peregrinus, commonly known as String of Dolphins or Dolphin Necklace
+9. Senecio 'Hippogriff', commonly known as String of Dolphins or Dolphin Necklace

 Senecio 'Hippogriff', also known as Curio x peregrinus or Senecio x peregrinus, is a rare succulent with leaves that look like tiny, little dolphins jumping out of the waves.
 As they grow, they are becoming more and more similar, perfecting themselves as an impressive potted plant.
 In the fall, watch for small white blossoms that smell like cinnamon.
-This succulent is a hybrid between Curio articulatus and Curio rowleyanus.

 Learn more at Senecio 'Hippogriff' (String of Dolphins).